 The MOE is not a one-time pass/fail test.
-Once the budget has been approved, the only way the MOE can be affected is through budget amendment.
+Once the budget has been approved, the only way the MOE can be affected is through budget amendments.

-There are two different comparisons that are compared in the MOE test.
-First is the comparison between the new budget and the amended/original budget.
-This is used to see if MOE has been met for the current year.
+The MOE test is a comparison between the new/next budget and the amended/original budget.
+This is used to see if MOE has been met for the new/next budget.
 This is a bottom line total test and does not compare each line item as a means of passing the test.
-MOE Example; refer to column 1 vs. 2 or 3
+If the school system receives less than has been budgeted, the county government is not responsible for making up the shortfall.

 There are several possible scenarios that will allow the county to reduce its MOE, which are discussed under School Budget - Maintenance of Effort under the Education topic in this library.